xaviermouy/XAV-arrays/README.md

      style="float: left; margin-right: 10px;" />

 ## Building and deploying the audio-video arrays
 Building instructions and suggested deployment procedures can be found in the Supplementary Information of the paper.
-Deploymnet log sheets and and check lists can be found in the [logsheets](https://github.com/xaviermouy/XAV-arrays/tree/main/logsheets/) folder.
+Deploymnet log sheets and and check lists can be found in the logsheets folder [here](https://github.com/xaviermouy/XAV-arrays/tree/main/logsheets/).

-## 3D acoustic localization
+## Acoustic localization

 Acoustic localization in performed using either linearized inversion or fully non-linear inversion.
 We provide python code for both approaches.

 ### Linearized inversion
 The localization process using linearized inversion is described in this Jupyter Notebook using data from the large audio-video array.
 The notebook can also be executed on Google Colab.

-* Jupyter Notebook: here
+* *Jupyter Notebook*: here
-* GoogleColab Notebook: here
+* *GoogleColab Notebook*: here

 ### Fully non-linear inversion
 The localization process using fully non-limear inversion is described in this Jupyter Notebook using data from the mobile audio-video array.
 The notebook can also be executed on Google Colab.

-* Jupyter Notebook: here
+* *Jupyter Notebook*: here
-* GoogleColab Notebook: here
+* *GoogleColab Notebook*: here

 ## Simulated annealing for optimizing the placement of the hydrophones

+* *Jupyter Notebook*: here
+* *GoogleColab Notebook*: here

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/bJMbtHWPlEg/0.jpg)](http://www.youtube.com/watch?v=bJMbtHWPlEg)